Blog Article

 • Missing out on eligible deductions altogether

 The goal is not just to take the deduction, but to take it correctly and confidently.
+Documenting it properly starts with clean books, which is where regular reconciliations pay off.

 Why This Matters